 Transitioning From Pelham to a Double Bridle

 For the rider who hopes to transition to competitive dressage levels where a double bridle is required, a pelham bit can be a less-complicated way to accustom yourself to holding and handling two sets of reins.

 IMPORTANT: Pelham bits are generally not allowed in dressage competitions.
 However, In some organizations, a pelham bit is allowed in upper levels, but only on ponies who lack sufficient space in their mouth for a double bridle.

 Pelham bits have a surprisingly aesthetic form that lends well to equestrian decor.
 I have a post on how to decorate with old horse bits.
-After cleaning horse bits, you can make simple metal wall hangings using fishing line and tacks.
+After cleaning horse bits, you can make simple metal wall hangings using fishing lines and tacks.